How do Kari’s Law and Ray Baum's act affect VoIP providers?

 The 911 dispatch will provide the dispatch with the stored E911 address assigned to that DID.
 Emergency responders must manually locate the caller if the dispatch is not supplied with an E911 address.

-A manual lookup will come with a $95 fee to perform this service.
+A manual lookup will come with a $95 fee to perform this service on a per call basis.

 This new act ensures the caller's safety, decreases emergency response times, and offers precise information about the location of the call.